The BBC Proms Inspire Young Composers' Competition 2015 is now open!

 Inspire Labs are free interactive workshops that offer young composers and music teachers the opportunity to work alongside leading composers Fraser Trainer, Anna Meredith and Stuart MacRae and professional orchestral musicians.
 Discover different approaches to composition and try out your ideas with live musicians from the BBC Performing Groups and partner ensembles.

-If you’re thinking of entering the Inspire Young Composers’ Competition for the first time, or are just keen to find out more about writing music, come along to one of the three remaining Labs this season, which take place in Belfast, Glasgow and Bangor (North Wales) and are open to school groups.
+If you’re thinking of entering the Inspire Young Composers’ Competition for the first time, or are just keen to find out more about writing music, come along to the final Lab this season, which takes place in Bangor (North Wales) and is open to school groups.

 Thursday 13 November 2014 – London Teacher Lab with the BBC Concert Orchestra